mendix/docs/content/releasenotes/studio-pro/lts-mts.md

 ## 5 End of Support {#end}

-The "end of support" for a version means that fixes, updates, Mendix Support ticket responses, and other forms of assistance are no longer provided.
+The "end of support" for a version means that fixes, updates, investigating, troubleshooting, and other forms of assistance are no longer provided.

 If a new major version is nearing release, that means an older major version is nearing its end of support.
 If you are still using a major version for which support will end, Mendix recommends that you stop using that version and move to a newer [LTS](#lts) version that is supported.